Monthly Tech-Tip from Tony Hansen SignUp

 Details

 Many fluid melt glazes will do magic things (e.g. variegate) with the addition of rutile (usually less than 5%).
 The effects are often amplified when other colorants are present (especially iron and tin) and when plenty of SiO2 is available (especially from fine-particled silica, e.g. 325 mesh).
 The classic rutile blue effect happens when a glaze melt runs in rivulet patterns.
 The melt fluidity needed usually means that Al2O3 levels in the chemistry must be kept down (the fact that GA6-A works as a base and GA6-B does not is an example of this).
 Employment of this effect is common across a wide range of stoneware temperatures in both oxidation and reduction.
 Rutile can produce vibrant blues without expensive cobalt (green colors are also common).
 The TiO2 in the rutile is key to this (thus "rutile blues" are actually "titanium blues").
+The visual character of individual rutile blue glazes is thus a combination of multiple complex chemical and physical mechanisms that reach deep into the glass - they are difficult to quantify.
+Consider an example: Two rutile blue glazes can appear very similar in sunlight but look very different in artificial or dim light (or vice versa).
+It is thus no wonder these are most popular with potters who can better endure variations - and crowbar the color with a little cobalt if needed.

 The melt fluidity often employed means that rutile blue glazes can often be problematic, blistering and crawling are common issues.
 It does not seem intuitive that a glaze having a mobile and fluid melt should have such defects, they should heal.
-However, glaze melts are a liquid thus they can have surface tension, like soap, thus they can form and hold bubbles that do not break easily - even if the firing is held at top temperature.
+However, glaze melts are a liquid thus they can have surface tension.
+Thus, they can form and hold bubbles that do not break easily - even if the firing is held at top temperature.
 MgO, for example, is a contributor to this, it has a high surface tension and is common in rutile blue glazes.
 One solution to this blistering is slower cooling, all the way down to 1400F if needed (e.g. the C6DHSC firing schedule).
 However, a problem with this approach may be excessive crystallization of the surface, even turning it matte.
 Another option is drop-and-hold firing (e.g. the PLC6DS schedule): Cool rapidly to a temperature at which the increasing viscosity of the melt overcomes the surface tension and the bubbles break.
 Chosen carefully, this temperature can still offer sufficient melt fluidity for the defects to heal (cooling can proceed rapidly after that).
 A third possibility for recipes exhibiting excessive melt mobility is to reduce the flux that creates it (usually boron).
 For example, if the glaze contains 20% frit, reduce it to 15% as a test.

 Perhaps the most popular all rutile glazes at middle-temperature oxidation is one called “Floating Blue”, our code number G2826R.
 Unfortunately, it has a reputation for being erratic and troublesome to use.
 We have done lots of work trying to improve it, especially substituting the colouring oxides into other base glaze recipes and adjusting the chemistry of existing recipes.